 Apart from the Network Performance Monitor, you can integrate this module with a network traffic analyzer, a network configuration manager, a storage monitor, and a virtualization monitor.
 The standard Server and Application Monitor includes virtualization manager functions to monitor Hyper-V and VMware ESX systems.

-One of the most fully-featured tools available, you can monitor both physical servers and those on cloud services like AWS and Azure.
+SolarWinds Server & Application Monitor is one of the most fully-featured tools available, you can monitor both physical servers and those on cloud services like AWS and Azure.
 It automates as many tasks as possible, both identifying hardware and applications and using pre-written templates to automate regular tasks.
-Supporting over 1200 applications you can identify surges in demand on an app-by app basis.
+Supporting over 1200 applications you can identify surges in demand on an app-by-app basis.
 With a fully customizable dashboard for multiple roles, this is a hugely flexible tool.

 Atera is a system that is marketed for managed service providers (MSPs).
 The system is available online, so the MSP does not need to install any software on its premises or run its own supporting infrastructure.
 Thanks to Atera, all an MSP needs to start serving its clients is a laptop with a web browser and an internet connection.
 For this reason, Atera is very appealing to small MSPs and independent freelance support technicians.